minprog/app-studio/40 Problem Sets 2/40 Mad Libs/10 Assignment.md

 Style
 : To what extent is your code readable (i.e., commented and indented with variables aptly named)?

-All students must ordinarily submit this and all other problem sets to be eligible for a satisfactory grade unless granted an exception in writing by the course’s heads.
+All students must ordinarily submit this and all other problem sets to be eligible for a satisfactory grade unless granted an exception in writing by the course's heads.

-## Mad Libs
+## Fun with apps

 "Mad Libs" are short stories that have blanks called placeholders to be filled in.
-In the non-computerized version of this game, one person asks a second person to fill in each of the placeholders without the second person knowing the overall story.
-Once all placeholders are filled in, the second person is shown the resulting silly story.
+In the non-computerized version of this game, you ask someone to fill in each of the placeholders without telling them anything about the overall story.
+Once all placeholders are filled in, you show them the resulting silly story.

-Write an app that reads in a Mad Lib from a text file in a specific format.
-The text file represents placeholders as tokens that start and end with `<` `>` brackets, like `<adjective>` or `<proper-noun>`.
+The screenshots below indicate a possible flow of the UI for an app that implements this game.
+It has three screens: a "welcome" screen explaining the app, then a screen that repeatedly prompts the user to fill in placeholders.
 Once the user has typed in replacements for all these placeholders, the completed story is shown on the screen.

-The screenshots below indicate a possible flow of the UI for such an app.
-Our flow has three activities: An initial "welcome" screen explaining the app, then a screen that repeatedly prompts the user to fill in placeholders, then a third activity to display the completed story.
 Of course you don't need to exactly match our sample's UI, but it may give you ideas.

 ![](madlibs.png)